DFE-Digital/npq-registration/app/views/api/guidance/get-started.md

 * poll the relevant <code>GET endpoints</code> multiple times a day
 * use the <code>updated_since</code> filter to get recent changes
 * use the default pagination of 100 records per page
-* keep polling until you get an empty response
+* keep polling and incrementing the page number until you receive an empty response

 Contact the DfE using our Slack channel if you need further details.